Littledeath: Critical reception

+Upon its release, Scotland on Sunday wrote, "In these bleak tales of romantic disappointment and guilt, Grant avoids self-indulgence by turning the emotional scattergun on himself.
+The end result is even darker than Dogs in the Traffic, but no less rewarding."
+The Fife Free Press commented that the "splendid album from the criminally underrated Scots outfit continu[es] the acoustic approach adopted on Dogs in the Traffic", with the band in "stunning form throughout this glorious set".

-On its release, Stuart Maconie of Q wrote, "Many will welcome this new release, a typically swish affair comprising easy on the ear tunes played with discreet soulfulness.
-Jazzier and more acoustic in execution than previous releases, its non-perspiring politeness can become anaesthetising but more often it has the comfortable feel of a very expensive shirt."
-Mike Davies of The Birmingham Post stated, "Anyone who has followed the band's polished fusion of white soul and urban folk over the years won't be disappointed by this latest excursion.
-Though the downbeat, wounded and sometimes self-loathing tones of songs like 'Love Is Like a Wave', 'Bitches Beach' and 'Ugly As Sin' are hardly likely to have you skipping round the room."
+Stuart Maconie of Q called Littledeath a "typically swish affair comprising easy on the ear tunes played with discreet soulfulness".
+He continued, "Jazzier and more acoustic in execution than previous releases, its non-perspiring politeness can become anaesthetising but more often it has the comfortable feel of a very expensive shirt."
+Mike Davies of The Birmingham Post stated that, although the "downbeat, wounded and sometimes self-loathing tones of songs like 'Love Is Like a Wave', 'Bitches Beach' and 'Ugly As Sin' are hardly likely to have you skipping round the room", those who have "followed the band's polished fusion of white soul and urban folk over the years won't be disappointed by this latest excursion".

 In a retrospective review, Alex Henderson of AllMusic commented, "Littledeath demonstrates that the band still had a lot to offer [before their breakup].
 The writing is consistently strong, and Grant is expressive throughout the CD.
 Creatively, this album is successful; commercially, it didn't do Love & Money justice in 1994.
 Nonetheless, Littledeath was a rewarding swan song for the Scottish outfit."